alandra-v/portfolio/README.md

 ## About The Project

 I am developing a portfolio site primarily to present my previous projects and use it for my future career.
 A potential customer or employer shall be able to get a first impression of my former work, including references and reviews of clients.
-Furthermore, I want to offer my services being web design, development, branding, SEO (Search Engine Optimization) & SEA (Search Engine Advertising), CMS (Content Management System), and customer support.
+Furthermore, I want to offer my services being web design, development, branding, SEO (Search Engine Optimization) & SEA (Search Engine Advertising), CMS (Content Management System), and customer support.It includes a CMS to manage selected content easily and efficiently, without any programming knowledge.
+The project is fully responsive and attention was paid to accessibility.

 <br>